hicommonwealth/commonwealth/knowledge_base/React-Best-Practices.md

   + [Example file composition](#example-component-composition)
 - [StrictMode](#strictmode)

+## Directory Structure

+As of 240416, our frontend's directory structure is derived from the MVC model, with which React has little in common, and from which we want to gradually move away.

 ### Components

 All reusable components (i.e. components that may be invoked multiple times across the app) are kept in the `/components` folder.